steqeq/0000/docs/about/compatibility/openmp.md

 * When not using `unified_shared_memory` pragma in the program:

-Build and run the program in an Xnack-enabled environment with `OMPX_APU_MAPS` environment variable set to 1 during execution. `OMPX_APU_MAPS` indicates to the OpenMP runtime that the system is an Accelerated Processing Unit (APU) and enables zero-copy mode.
+Build and run the program in an XNACK-enabled environment with `OMPX_APU_MAPS` environment variable set to 1 during execution. `OMPX_APU_MAPS` indicates to the OpenMP runtime that the system is an Accelerated Processing Unit (APU) and enables zero-copy mode.

 See how to build a program that does not contain the `unified_shared_memory` pragma: